VTV10: Regional Channel

-The predecessor of VTV Can Tho is Can Tho Television Station, established on 3 December 1966.
-This is the second television station in Vietnam after Saigon Television Station established in 1965.
-At first, Can Tho Station was broadcast via an airplane broadcasting system like Saigon Television Station, until 11 November 1968, it officially broadcast on frequency band 7.
+The predecessor of VTV10 was Can Tho Television, established on December 3, 1966.
+It was the second television station in Vietnam after Saigon Television Station, established in 1965.
+Initially, Can Tho Television broadcast via an in-flight television system similar to Saigon Television Station, and officially began broadcasting on frequency band 7 on November 11, 1968.

-After the reunification of Vietnam, Can Tho Television Station quickly went into operation to promptly meet the audiovisual and cultural needs of the people in the Mekong Delta.
-The technical staff and engineers of Can Tho Television Station at that time started to design and convert the broadcasting system and central equipment from the FCC system left by the Republic of Vietnam regime to the OIRT system.
-The Military Region 9 Information Regiment supported electronic components to design mobile recording boats and mobile recording vehicles to help the unit.
-After that, the technical staff of the Station continued to design and convert from the OIRT system to SECAM III B color broadcasting and to the PAL - DK system, the equipment also gradually switched to UMATIC and BETACAM broadcasting systems.
+After the reunification of Vietnam, Can Tho Television Station quickly began operations to promptly meet the audiovisual and cultural needs of the people of the Mekong Delta.
+The technical staff and engineers of Can Tho Television Station at that time began designing and converting the broadcasting system and central equipment from the FCC system left over from the Republic of Vietnam regime to the OIRT system.
+The 9th Military Region's Information Regiment provided electronic components to design mobile recording boats and mobile recording vehicles for the unit.
+Subsequently, the station's technical staff continued to design the conversion from the OIRT system to the SECAM III B color broadcasting system and then to the PAL-DK system, with the equipment gradually transitioning to the UMATIC and BETACAM broadcasting systems.

-In 1980, television in Can Tho had 2 broadcasting channels: channel 11 VHF and channel 6 VHF.
+In 1980, Can Tho Television had two broadcasting channels: Channel 11 VHF and Channel 6 VHF.

-In 1983-1984, Can Tho Television sent staff and engineers to help Cambodia establish the National Television Station, build a system from the center to the broadcasting station and take charge of training technical staff and reporters.
-In 1984, Can Tho Television also helped Da Nang Television switch from OIRT to SECAM III B broadcasting.
-During these years, radio and television stations in the southwestern provinces also began to take shape.
-Can Tho Television also sent a team of technical staff to help local stations install central equipment, transmitters and help train a team of reporters, editors, etc.
+In 1983–1984, Can Tho Television sent staff and engineers to help Cambodia establish its National Television, building a system from the central station to the broadcasting stations and undertaking the training of technical staff and reporters.
+In 1984, Can Tho Television also helped Da Nang Television transition from OIRT to SECAM III B broadcasting.
+During these years, radio and television stations in the Southwestern provinces also began to be established.
+Can Tho Television also undertook the task of sending technical staff to help local stations install central equipment and transmitters, and helped train reporters and editors, etc.